 Stevens, known to millions of international TV viewers as romantic lead Matthew Crawley on the period drama series "Downton Abbey," will play suitor Morris Townsend.
 Two-time Tony Award winner Ivey (Steaming, Hurlyburly) plays Aunt Penniman.

+This is a limited run to Feb.
+10, 2013.
+The 1947 American classic will be directed by Tony Award-nominated playwright and director Moisés Kaufman (I Am My Own Wife, 33 Variations, The Laramie Project).
 The Heiress will be produced by Paula Wagner, Roy Furman, Stephanie P. McClelland, Luigi Caiola/Rose Caiola, Jim Herbert, Ted Liebowitz, Stacey Mindich, Jill Furman, Ricardo Hornos, Jon B. Platt, Eric Schmidt, Margo Lion/Rachel Weinstein and Jujamcyn Theaters.
 (Clybourne Park's limited Broadway run at the Kerr ends Sept.
 2.)

 Stevens recently shot season three of "Downton Abbey," the Golden Globe-winning series written by Julian Fellowes, reprising the leading role of Matthew Crawley.
 On stage, his credits include Septimus Hodge in David Leveaux's West End production of Tom Stoppard's Arcadia, and the Doctor in Tom Stoppard and André Previn's Every Good Boy Deserves Favour at the National Theatre.